Does An Affordable Divorce Exist?

 Co-parenting should be easy right?
 Easy for you to say, you’re thinking.
 And you would be right in some instances.
 There is, like everything else, a spectrum of co-parenting models.
 They range from fully cooperative to fully conflictual.
 And then there’s something in-between.

-Even with the best interests of divorcing parents and their children in mind, professionals who make it their business to guide and educate, generally do not see this co-operative, communicative, minimal conflict model often in their practice.
+Even with the best interests of divorcing parents and their children in mind, professionals who make it their business to guide and educate, generally do not see this co-operative, communicative, collaborative minimal conflict model often in their practice.

 Society has given us rules to make our way through the dating and courting process and we can reflect on the patterns of others on how to proceed with a successful marriage.